 20:08, on a train en route to Osaka

-This term is really big because it sets you apart from other people, a syakaijin is viewed as someone who is (should be) contributing to the society and economy, it basically means an adult but like more responsible (because you’re employed obvs).
+The term syakaijin sets you apart from other people and viewed as someone who is (should be) contributing to the society and economy, it basically means an adult but like more responsible (because you’re employed obv).

 Being a syakaijin, you have an image to preserve.
 To some, this might be tiring as you have to keep up with the pressure and expectation.
 Some view it as a burden even. (the taxes here is quite high) But to some, being a syakaijin is fulfilling because you have that sense of belonging in the society, knowing that you are contributing for the country.
 Plus, you have steady income (who doesn’t want that?)

-Then the instructor said it is totally OK to not know what you want to do in life.
+An instructor during our training session said it is totally OK to not know what you want to do in life.
 The key is to get as much exposure as you want in the FIELD you are interested. (engineering, management etc) And how important to see the bigger picture.
 He told the kid that wanted to design a car engine to not regret his decision because he will get there eventually.
 Just don’t lose the passion, he said.